 François, how did you and Cecilia meet?

-François Chaignaud: We both met in France while we were studying and engaged in similar thoughts and process.
+François Chaignaud: We both met in France while we were studying and engaged in similar thoughts and processes.
 I remember what first gathered us was our common determination to demonstrate against laws against sex workers.
-As dancer, escort, strip teaser, we felt we had to stand for the legality and the dignity of any gestures, any bodies, any manners to use and stage its own body.
-We were shocked by the difference of treatment between dancers and sex workers and were willing to let our Dance embrace all potentialities of our bodies.
+As dancers, escorts and strip teasers, we felt we had to stand for the legality and the dignity of any gestures, any bodies, any manners to use and stage its own body.
+We were shocked by the difference of treatment between dancers and sex workers and were willing to let our dance embrace all potentialities of our bodies.

 Cecilia Bengolea: In Argentina [where Cecilia is from] contemporary dance doesn't have its own identity.
 It copies European and North American modern and postmodern dance.
 I realised when I came to Europe in 2001, after following dance studies in Salzburg, Brussels and Montpellier that contemporary dance was something very serious, often lacking humour.
-When we met with François, we were bored with the puritan neutralised bodies of contemporary dance which ruled.
+When we met with François, we were bored with the puritan neutralized bodies of contemporary dance.
 We wanted to create fluid identities as punk ballet and sexed dances.

 How do you feel about the world of dance in 2015?
 How do you hope that Vlovajob challenges our ideas about contemporary dance?

-FC: Historically the place of dance in societies has constantly been changing, depending on the political, religious and economic choices made by a society.
+FC: Historically the place of dance in societies has constantly been changing depending on the political, religious and economic choices made by a society.
 Nowadays the field of "professional dance" is everything but protected from threats and attempts to deny its legitimacy.
-Professional dance depends almost solely on public finances - which we all know aren't a good shape, according to analysis and media… Professional dance has became more and more isolated, almost like an island, and very disconnected from other form and ways of practicing dances.
+Professional dance depends almost solely on public finances, and consequently, it's become more and more isolated, almost like an island, and very disconnected from other form and ways of practicing dances.
 I feel this disconnection is bad for everyone!
-We try in our work to create sisterhood between those different types of dance, and to make possible the combination of interest for fundamental choreographic research and for urban, social and popular dances.
+In our work, we try to create sisterhood between those different types of dance, and to make possible the combination of interest for fundamental choreographic research and for urban, social and popular dances.